gmag11/NtpClient/README.md

 [Time]: https://github.com/PaulStoffregen/Time.git
 _________________________________________________________

 ntpClient.ino is an example of how this library works.
-It shows time every second as soon it gets synchronized.
+It shows current time and uptime every 5 seconds as soon it gets synchronized.
 [this]: https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi/examples/NTPClient